 I am a graduate of University of California, Los Angeles, with a Bachelors of Arts (B.A.) in General Linguistics.
 In the course of earning my B.A. and beyond, I worked as a tutor for various companies in the Los Angeles area.
 This experience ranged over a four to five year period when I worked with a great variety of students in all three settings: classroom, group and individual.
 During this time, I tutored middle and high school students assisting them in a wide range of subjects: Math, U.S. History, Reading & Writing, Algebra, Geometry and SAT test preparation for Math and English.
 It was during this time that I discovered my passion for teaching.
 This realization came to me when I began working in the individualized setting.
 I was able to gauge the student’s own understanding of the subject and then build my lessons around it rather than have the student conform to my own lessons and predispositions.
 Working regularly with my students, I saw that they no longer feared a subject- a matter that had always stalled their progress.
 So, it was when I saw my efforts being rewarded that I found my passion for teaching.
 Since graduating from UCLA, I have been working full-time, again in the education sector.
 I found work with ICDC College, an online Technology School where I work as a student adviser.
 Among my responsibilities at this position, I am tasked with assisting students with basic online training, enrollment concerns and providing them with constant motivation and encouragement.This experience has been interesting as I get to draw on lessons learned from my tutoring experience and apply them with older and more mature students.
 In closing, I am an enthusiastic, intellectually curious and highly motivated individual with a passion for learning and teaching.
 Among my interests are playing music (guitar), reading, mostly non-fiction, historical works and playing basketball.
 I hope that what you read here was to your liking and I hope that I can be of some service to your family.
 Thank you for taking the time to read this message.

-University of California-Los Angeles - B.A., General Linguistics
+Undergraduate Degree: University of California-Los Angeles - Bachelor in Arts, General Linguistics

 College Level American History